 Ofgem Energy Redress Scheme

-Applications are now open for the fifteenth round of funding, with £20 million available to support energy-related projects across England, Scotland and Wales.
+Applications are now open for the first funding round in phase three of the Energy Redress Scheme, with £30 million available to support energy-related projects across England, Scotland and Wales.

-Grants of £20,000–£1 million for projects that reduce UK carbon emissions and empower households to lower their carbon footprint.
+• The Carbon Emissions Reduction Fund (£3 million) – for projects that reduce UK carbon emissions and support households to lower their carbon footprint, with grants from £20,000 to £1 million.

 Share: